josephbudd/okp/README.md

 For the sake of simplicity and logic, I use 2 vscode editors.

-1. An editor for the front end.
+1. An editor for the front end which also edits the shared folder.
-1. An editor for the back end.
-1. Both editors also edit the shared folder.
+1. An editor for the back end which also edits the shared folder.

 ```shell